Skip to main content

 Managing Room Participants

-// Add a participant to a room
+// Add a single participant to a room

 await runtime.addParticipant(entityId, roomId);